-df, which stands for Disk Filesystem, is used to check disk space.
-It will display available and used storage of file systems on your machine.
+The df command, or Disk Filesystem, is used to check disk space.
+It displays the amount of used and available storage space in your machine.

 When executing this command, you will see the default columns: Filesystem, Size, Used, Available, Use%, and Mounted On.
 It should look something like this: